ZeeshanMukhtar1/QR-Magic-Generator/README.md

 #### What happens if I leave the input box empty

 If you leave the input box empty and try to generate a QR code, the text box will shake to indicate that it is a required field , Please make sure to enter text before generating your QR code.

+#### Is it responsive on mobile ?

+Yes this app is completely responsive .